astorDev/nist/webhooks/send/article/index.md

 app.MapWebhookDump<Db>();
 ```

-For a quick testing let's initiate our database using `Persic.EF.Postgres` package.
+For a quick testing, let's initiate our database using the `Persic.EF.Postgres` package.
 We'll add just one record for testing:

 ```csharp
 await app.Services.EnsureRecreated<Db>(async db => {